A Tennessee Farm Grows A New Generation Of Social Justice Activists

 "Wow, these people really paved the way for us to do this for these kids," Covington says.

-Team building games emphasize values such as respect, cooperation, and compassion.
+Team building games emphasize values such as respect, cooperation and compassion.
 The key theme is making a difference — at home and in the broader world.

 It has the interns from Bennettsville thinking about how they might have an impact.